Starting Therapy

 I tend to hold more space for ongoing or time-limited blocks of work, where sessions take place consistently over a period of time.
 Working in this way usually allows us to go deeper, notice patterns as they unfold, and build on what has been explored from one session to the next.

 Some people also use therapy more flexibly, for example by returning for a small number of sessions during a difficult period or when old patterns resurface.
 I do keep a limited number of appointments available for this kind of work, though these spaces are more constrained than regular weekly slots.
-Current availability is shown within the online booking system.

 The frequency and structure of sessions can be discussed and reviewed together, so that the way we work supports both the depth of the therapy and what is realistic for you